KrysVal/projetM2/README.md

 All you need to do is to run the script etc/config_VM.sh in you terminal to install BAAL and all it dependencies.
 Once the installation is over, you can use your browser to acess BAAL web interface on localhost:8080.

 ##### Running the pipeline using the scripts :
-if you want son't want to use BAAL web interface, two other modes are available : the pipeline mode and the eval mode.
+if you don't want to use BAAL web interface, two other modes are available : the pipeline mode and the eval mode.
 > Ajout d'un schéma avec les différents modes de BAAL

 **Pipeline Mode:** ```_build/default/app/projetM2.exe pipeline --fq1 [PATH to R1 fastq] --fq2 [PATH to R2 fastq] --outdir [a PATH to outdir] ```